Benefits of Stage Gate Process for Resource Management

 However, if there is one aspect of portfolio management that will be improving, it will undoubtedly be resource management.
 You will be able to adjust and plan resources according to the conclusions you obtain in each of the review processes the project goes through.
 You’ll gain happier, more productive teams focused on delivering value.

-These are the main benefits of Phase-Gate Process for your existing resource management processes:
+These are the main benefits of Stage-Gate Process for your existing resource management processes:

 - What-if scenario analysis enabler.